Dr Douglas Boyes (1996-2021)

 'Having grown up in the Welsh countryside surrounded by wildlife, I have always been intrigued by the natural world.
 In July 2009, I went on a Field Studies Council course with TV naturalist Nick Baker, who first introduced me to the magic of moth trapping.
 Shortly after this, I got my own light trap and began identifying moths in my garden.

 As time progressed, my knowledge of the common macro and micro moths developed and I began identifying more obscure micro moths through genitalia determination and searching for early stages.
 I have since found my garden is home to over 800 moth species and, since learning to drive, I have been able to explore mid-Wales most under-recorded areas; producing tens of thousands of records and discovering over 120 new species for the county in the process.

-In 2013, I took over the role of county butterfly recorder for vice county 47.
-I set about increasing the number of records and coverage across the county, producing a digital atlas to highlight the most under-recorded areas.
+In 2013, I took over the position of County Butterfly Recorder for Montgomeryshire and set about increasing the number of records and coverage across the county, producing a digital atlas to highlight the most under-recorded areas.
 This has contributed to a three-fold increase in annual records since taking on the role.

 Meanwhile, I completed my GCSEs and A-Levels, and later went on to read Biological Sciences at Brasenose College, Oxford.
 I graduated with first-class honours in July 2017 (one of my proudest achievements, having come from an uninspiring state school).
 I continued my studies at Oxford with an interdisciplinary MSc in Biodiversity, Conservation and Management.